Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 10. Falling Wedge pattern

-A bullish reversal chart pattern that forms during a downtrend when the market makes lower highs and lower lows.
+A bullish reversal trading chart pattern that forms during a downtrend when the market makes lower highs and lower lows.

 • What it means: it indicates a strong upward reversal, and the end of a downtrend.